Potholder: In advertising

-By the early 20th century, pot-holders were regularly featured in United States' advertisements.
+By the early 20th century, potholders were regularly featured in United States' advertisements.
 They were featured in magazine and newspaper ads for kitchen appliances, usually providing protection between a woman's hands and her pot or pan of freshly cooked food.
 The appliance being advertised would often be featured as a backdrop.
-A typical advertisement would show a young, smiling woman using pot-holders to remove her freshly cooked bread from the oven.
-Though the advertisement would usually be for an oven or stove, the pot-holders are featured as a mainstay in a trendy young woman's kitchen.
+A typical advertisement would show a young, smiling woman using potholders to remove her freshly cooked bread from the oven.
+Though the advertisement would usually be for an oven or stove, the potholders are featured as a mainstay in a trendy young woman's kitchen.